Bringing kitchen brightness into the light

 Ambient Lighting

-Characterized by a nice warm glow, ambient lighting may soften shadows and help create an instantly welcoming atmosphere.
-In instances where cabinets do not extend to the ceiling, the open space is ideal for ambient light.
+Ambient lighting, characterized by a warm glow, may soften shadows and help create an instantly welcoming atmosphere.
+When cabinets do not extend to the ceiling, the open space is ideal for ambient light.
 Of the four types, this one is most commonly neglected.

 softlight